 I retraced my steps.
 I walked though the arch into the church yard.
 Weeds towered over the creeper-strangled stones.
 The ruins that surrounded it mocked the stout locked wooden door of the restored portion of church.
 I was resigned to the fact that the knowledge that my forebears had been here and were still remembered would be the extent of the memory I would take away from this place.
 Then I found it.

 Moss green, and dappled in the filtered light of the overhanging branches of a great tree, it stood in splendid isolation and near perfect condition.
-It stood where it had been since 1876, the tomb stone of my great-great-great-great grandfather William Sharp, the Miller, marking a plot he shared with his daughter Sarah, who died aged only twenty six, waiting in the earth to be reunited with her father for nearly twenty years more.
+It stood where it had been since 1876, the tomb stone of my great-great-great-great grandfather William Sharp, the Miller, marking a plot he shared with his daughter Sarah, who died aged only twenty six, who waited in the earth to be reunited with her father for nearly twenty years more.

 I stood before them both and contemplated the tangled web of luck, coincidence and unlooked for kindness that had brought me from nearly the other side of the planet, to here, where one tiny sliver of my identity was formed.